Thoughts About Waiting - And so We Wait

 We Are All Waiting ~

-Fundamentally, we are all waiting, waiting for answers or someone we love to receive answers.
+Fundamentally, we are all waiting, waiting for answers or someone we love to receive responses.

 What are you waiting for today?
 Are you waiting for the end of a school day, five O’clock, the weekend, that sweet cup of coffee to brew?